 Primary Group

-.
+The primary group is defined by the 4th field in /etc/passwd.
 Files and directories created by the user will belong to this group.

 Secondary Groups

 Users can be part of additional groups.
-These are managed via /etc/group
+These are managed via /etc/group.

 To add a user to a secondary group: